Wolves of Ashta: Encounter with the last two wolves

-Death of the third wolf
+Killing of the third wolf

 Yadav was contacted by a mango cultivator named Achan Mian who lived outside the village of Khadi.
 Yadav was told that two wolves had been repeatedly seen in the orchard, possibly attracted by the grazing goats.
 Yadav planned to stay at the orchard at nightfall with the goats in order to catch the man-eaters.
 Dressed as a shepherd and armed with a shotgun, Yadav stayed awake all night in the goat pen until a wolf was seen trying to enter the pen.
 Yadav killed the young female wolf.

-Death of the last wolf
+Killing of the last wolf

 On January 2, 1986, Yaddav, Ram Singh, Naqvi and a judge named Siddique went to a hill frequently patrolled by the wolf in the vicinity of the road between Amla Mazzu and the Dodi Plateau.
 There, the team produced a lifelike dummy of a human child dressed in well worn clothes in order to better imitate a human scent.
 The group hid in nearby bushes, with Ram Singh imitating the cries of a human child to attract the wolf.
 By nightfall, the wolf was heard howling several times, and after a few minutes, it arrived, heading for the dummy.
 The group flashed a torch at the wolf and fired at it twice with two 12-gauge shotguns.
 The wolf fell gasping and was finished with a shot from Naqvi.
-The animal was a large, dark furred male in prime condition with no infirmities or anything to indicate why it had resorted to man-eating.
+The animal was a large, dark furred male in prime condition with no infirmities to indicate why it had resorted to man-eating.
 The animal's death coincided with an end to the attacks.